-JE is present in India, south-eastern parts of the Russia, many parts of Asia and Papua New Guinea.
+JE is present in India, south-eastern parts of Russia, many parts of Asia and Papua New Guinea.
 Australia is considered free of the disease; however, the far north of Australia's Cape York Peninsula is considered an area at risk and seasonal incursions of JE are occasionally detected in humans in the Torres Strait.

 How do people get it?

 JE is spread by the bite of an infected mosquito.
-Mosquitoes become infected with the virus after they bite one of the listed animals above, with pigs and waterbirds being most commonly affected animals in Australia.
+Mosquitoes become infected with the virus after they bite one of the listed animals above, with pigs and waterbirds being the most commonly affected animals in Australia.